 Could it possibly still be good?

 A bit of quick research online confirmed what my taste buds had told me.
-A clean, uncontaminated and well-sealed jar can keep for around two full years in the refrigerator.
+A clean, uncontaminated, and well-sealed jar can be kept for around two full years in the refrigerator.

 A quick visual inspection will often tell you if your ferment has kept well.
 Is there mold starting?
 Off colors?
 Strange smells?
 Finally, give it a quick taste.
 If it tastes good, you’ve won!
 Go ahead and use up that ancient ferment, and then get back to the kitchen and make some more!

 If you're ever in doubt about the freshness of your sauerkraut, there are a few reliable ways to decide whether it's still good to eat or time to discard it.

 1. Smell Check: Open the jar and take a good whiff.
 Fresh sauerkraut has a distinctive sour aroma.
 If it smells overly sour or has an unusual odor, it's a clear sign that it's no longer fresh.
 While sauerkraut naturally has a sour scent, familiarity with the baseline smell will help you detect any off-putting changes.

 2. Visual Inspection: Pay attention to its appearance.
 If the sauerkraut's color appears abnormal, whether too dark or too light, it's an indication of bacterial growth, and you should dispose of it.
 Mold or other visible signs of bad bacteria growth are a red flag, and the sauerkraut should be discarded immediately.